department-of-veterans-affairs/vets-website/content/pages/track-claims/index.md

 entryname: claims-status
 layout: page-react.html
 description: Log in to your Vets.gov account to track the status of your VA claims and appeals.
+in_maintenance: true
+maintenance_line1: We’re sorry.
+The claim status application is currently down while we fix a few things.
+We’ll be back up as soon as we can.
 ---
 <div id="main">
   <div class="section">